C7orf50: General Properties

+Characterization of the protein has shown binding to GPR146.
+Based on a proposed role in regulation of serum cholesterol levels in response to dietary cholesterol intake, the protein has been called cholesin.

 Domains and Motifs

 DUF2373 is a domain of unknown function found in the C7orf50 protein.
 This is a highly conserved c-terminal region found from fungi to humans.
 As for motifs, a bipartite nuclear localization signal (NLS) was predicted from aa6 to aa21, meaning that C7orf50 is likely localized in the nucleus.
 Interestingly, a nuclear export signal (NES) is also found within the C7orf50 protein at the following amino acids: 150, and 153 - 155, suggesting that C7orf50 has function both inside and outside the nucleus.

 Structure

 Secondary Structure

 The majority of C7orf50 (isoform a) secondary structure is made up of alpha helices, with the remainder being small portions of random coils, beta turns, or extended strands.

 Tertiary Structure

 The tertiary structure of C7orf50 consists primarily of alpha helices as determined I-TASSER.

 Quaternary Structure

 The interaction network (quaternary structure) involving the C7orf50 protein has significantly more (p < 1.0e-16) interactions than a randomly selected set of proteins.
 This indicates that these proteins are partially connected biologically as a group; therefore, they intrinsically depend on each other within their biological pathway.
 This means that although the function of C7orf50 is uncharacterized, it is most likely to be associated with the same processes and functions as the proteins within its network.

 The closest predicted functional partners of C7orf50 are the following proteins: DDX24, DDX52, PES1, EBNA1BP2, RSLD1, NOP14, FTSJ3, KRR1, LYAR, and PWP1.
 These proteins are predicted to co-express rather than bind directly C7orf50 and each other.